 Another major difference is that Manaslu Circuit is lately opened trail for outsiders and is less crowded than Everest and Annapurna trails.
 Being a circuit trek, you will never follow the same path again, every day you will be seeing new things, meeting new people and exploring new places during this exceptionally beautiful trekking journey.

-It is an illegal to go on Manaslu Circuit trek on yourself.
+Two people is needed to apply for Manaslu circuit trekking permit.
 According to Nepal government rules, there should be minimum of two trekkers with licensed guide to embark in for Manaslu Circuit Trek.
-Our professional experienced and trained trekking guide will enhance your Manaslu experience.
-But if you need GAP (Guide Accomodation and Porter) only facility, we can provide that too.
-Simply let us know your plans.
+But we can arrange solo trek for you by paying for a ghost permit too.

 Previous trekking experience is not mandatory to join Manaslu Circuit Trek, however you need to be physically fit and strong with passion towards exploring the less explored remote areas of Nepal.
 If you are first timer, then it gives you so much things to offer, you will certainly return for Nepal trekking holidays next time.